VMFA-542: Post Vietnam and the 1980s

 After the Tiger's return to California, VMFA-542 was placed in a cadre status.
 In April, the strength of the unit was down to one officer.
-Deactivation eventually came on June 30, 1970.
+Deactivation eventually came on 30 June 1970.
 The squadron's deactivation was of a short duration as it was reinstated as an active organization a year and a half later.
-Rebirth occurred at Marine Corps Air Station Beaufort, South Carolina on January 12, 1972.
+Rebirth occurred at Marine Corps Air Station Beaufort, South Carolina on 12 January 1972.
 The squadron at this time received the designation of Marine Attack Squadron VMA-542.
 Upon reactivation, the Tigers were assigned the new AV-8A Harrier.
 The Tigers thus became the second Marine squadron to be so equipped.

 The Tigers were relocated to MCAS Cherry Point, North Carolina in August 1974.
-During the period of July 1, 1977 through June 30, 1979, VMA-542 was selected as the "Marine V/STOL Squadron of the Year" for two consecutive years.
+During the period of 1 July 1977 through 30 June 1979, VMA-542 was selected as the "Marine V/STOL Squadron of the Year" for two consecutive years.

 April 1986 saw the end of the AV-8A and C models for VMA-542 as the Tigers transitioned to the AV-8B – the Marine Corps' new light attack "Harrier".
 Even more capable in V/STOL operations, the AV-8B extends the range and payload and incorporates state of the art technology for navigation and weapon delivery.
 The full transition was complete by May 1986.
 December 1989 saw the full squadron deployed for six months to Iwakuni, Japan, in support of the Unit Deployment Program (UDP).
 They returned to Cherry Point in May 1990.